alislaboratory/4BitCPU/README.txt

 	ease of circuit creation.
 Then reading is the same process, reading the current address bits 5-0, then adding that with current address + 1 bits 5-0.
 For now, it can be ignored.

 	There is a slight problem where loading requires 2 clock cycles to fetch the value of the address in memory.
 This can be fixed by using a counter that activates the program counter HALT for a single cycle while the value is fetched, then disabled the next clock cycle.

+	3/10/23 - A quick temporary fix has been made with the jump instruction to utilise summing operands A and B. This can also be used to make negative jumps up to size 16, and positive jumps up to 32. (my brain is absolutely gigantic, i thought of this in legit 30s cos my jump instruction wasn't relative jumping far enough hehe)